What is Sexual Harassment under South Dakota Law?

 How does South Dakota Law Prohibit Sexual Harassment?

-First, Brookings employers can be required to implement company policies that specifically address sexual harassment in the workplace.
+First, Brookings employers can be required to create company policies that specifically address sexual harassment in the workplace.
 These must be posted in a visible area such as a break room.
-These policies may include contact information for an employee to report sexual harassment, the procedure for handling such claims, and the corrective measures for when a claim is proven.
+These policies may include contact information for an employee to report sexual harassment, the process for handling such claims, and the corrective measures for when a claim is proven.

-Additionally, federal and South Dakota laws create specific agencies which are responsible for handling sexual harassment cases.
+Furthermore, federal and South Dakota laws create specific agencies which are responsible for handling sexual harassment cases.
 The agencies are given authority to investigate workplaces in Brookings to determine if the incidents alleged in the complaints they receive are true.
-Also, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.
+Furthermore, under these laws, employers may not fire or retaliate against any employee who has alleged sexual harassment in a claim.

 How can a South Dakota attorney help?

-Without expertise in the applicable laws, both investigating and proving a sexual harassment claim can be difficult.
-The federal officers who investigate claims of sexual harrassment are, unfortunatly, often too busy to give much attention to any one claim.
-Accordingly, hiring a lawyer in Brookings might be the best way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.
+Without expertise in the applicable laws, both investigating and showing a sexual harassment claim can be difficult.
+The federal officers who investigate claims of sexual harassment are, unfortunately, frequently too busy to give much attention to any one claim.
+Therefore, hiring a lawyer in Brookings may be the ideal way to ensure that your claim is filed within the deadlines specified by South Dakota for sexual harassment matters.